 Read it aloud

 The top tip for anyone wanting to write clear, concise copy is to read their cover letter out loud.
 Do this and you’ll soon see where the errors are and where the language sounds forced and not quite right.
 If you stumble on a sentence, it might be worth having a look to see how you can improve it.
-Here are some more tips for writing good copy.

 Be clear and concise